Orange Fruit Borer

-This Caterpillar is buff coloured with vague broad brown bands along the body, a dark brown head and prothroax, and has a stiff white hair projecting each side from each segment.
+This Caterpillar has variable colours with vague broad brown bands along the body, a dark brown head and prothorax, and has a stiff white hair projecting each side from each segment.

 The caterpillar grows to a length of about 2 cms.
 It pupates in a cocoon protected by leaves joined around it.

 The adult moths are varied in colour and pattern, being a patchy speckled brown or grey, often with a broad indistinct dark diagonal stripe across each forewing.
 The moths have a wingspan of about 2 cms.

 The eggs are laid in a mass protected by a fence of scales deposited around them by the female moth.